maziac/DeZog/documentation/Usage.md

 Please see [Reverse Engineering with DeZog](ReverseEngineeringusage.md).

 #### Memory Banks / Paging

 At the moment the MAME gdbstub does not deliver any information about the used memory banks.
 I.e. as soon as there is a memory area that is shared between 2 or more banks DeZog cannot distinguish the addresses anymore.
-You would once the disaseembly of bank X and, when it is switched, the disassembly of bank Y for the same addresses.
+You would once the disassembly of bank X and, when it is switched, the disassembly of bank Y for the same addresses.

 So meaningful reverse engineering will work only for systems without memory banks / paging.